When to Travel to South Korea: Weather Breakdown by Month & Season

 June

-Where to go in June: With comfortably warm temperatures, June is another great month for outdoor activities in Korea such as hiking.
-For something a little out of the ordinary, head to the port city of Gangneung for the Dano Festival.
+With comfortably warm temperatures, I’d say June is another great month for outdoor activities in Korea, such as hiking.
+For something a little out of the ordinary, I’d suggest heading to the port city of Gangneung for the Dano Festival.
 This festival features interesting folk performances unique to the Gangwon-do region.
 It normally takes place in either early June or late May.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall